Music that has impacted my life

 Preschool.
 The first memories that come to mind as I sit here, unprompted by stories from others, is that of attending preschool at the McEntire’s just down the road.
 I don’t know how long it took before Mom trusted me to walk there on my own, and how much longer, if ever, it took her to let me walk there without watching me the whole way….maybe never.

 I continued this tradition with my own family.
-Even with the evolution of available entertainment because of VCR and DVD players, we would either rent movies before Sunday, or loan some from the local library.
+Even with the evolution of available entertainment because of VCR and DVD players, (and later internet streaming) we would either rent movies before Sunday, or loan some from the local library.
 Even when I was working away from home in North Dakota during 2012 to 2014, I kept this tradition alive.
-Whether I lived in an apartment or trailer, on Sunday evenings I would pop popcorn, but a family-friendly movie in a DVD player, and if possible, invite a coworker in that area to join me.
+Whether I lived in an apartment or travel trailer, on Sunday evenings I would pop microwave popcorn, but a family-friendly movie in a DVD player, and if possible, invite a coworker in that area to join me.

 Love and sacrifice.
 Grandma Byington had a stroke when I was six years old.
 Her personality and abilities changed because of that, so I don’t really feel I knew her well.
 She lived for ten years after the stroke and passed away when I was fifteen.
-I remember the dedication and care my Grandpa Byington gave her.
-Before her stroke had retired and bought a camper and truck so they could travel together.
-After her stroke he sold it all so he could care for her.
+In my young, limited way, I remember the dedication and care my Grandpa Byington gave her.
+Before her stroke he had retired and bought a camper and truck so they could travel together.
+After her stroke, he sold it all so he could care for her.

 Grandpa was known for his organization, skilled hands with woodcraft, sharing short quotes and inspiring stories, and his testimony of Jesus Christ.
 Because Grandpa and Grandma Moosman had passed away before I was born, and with Grandma Byington’s stroke.
 Grandpa Byington was the only grandparent I really felt I knew.
 He did an excellent job of filling that role.
 He was a noble son of God.